Long-Lasting Power Tool Performance

 Lithium-ion (Li-Ion) batteries

-Lithium-ion (Li-Ion) batteries came later than both NiCd and NiMH technologies.
-These batteries rely on a more formidable technology than the other models, and it quickly grew into widespread usage among the best cordless tools.
-This happened because Li-Ion batteries store energy with greater efficiently than NiCd and NiMH batteries.
-They don’t require power-cycling to sustain performance over time, and they discharge more slowly during storage.
+Lithium-ion (Li-Ion) batteries came after both NiCd and NiMH technologies.
+These batteries rely on a more formidable technology than the other models, and it quickly grew into widespread usage among all cordless tools.
+This happened because Li-Ion batteries store energy with greater efficiency than NiCd and NiMH batteries.
+They don’t require power-cycling to sustain performance over time, and they self-discharge less during storage.

-Li-Ion batteries, like those used in the DEWALT® cordless combo kits, support the top rated cordless tools because of their efficient energy discharge and their high storage capacity.
+Li-Ion batteries, like those used in the DEWALT® opens in a new windowcordless combo kits, are preferred in top-rated cordless tools because of their efficient energy discharge and their high storage capacity.
 They don’t require the same maintenance as other batteries, and they can be recharged even after short periods of usage without damaging the cell’s performance.

 Battery Voltage in Cordless Tools